Vinotha-Manikannan/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices/README.md

-# FitPulse Health Anomaly Detection from Fitness Devices

-## Milestone 1: Data Collection and Preprocessing
+Milestone 1: Data Collection and Preprocessing

 ## Objective
 The objective of this milestone is to collect fitness tracker data from wearable devices, preprocess it by handling missing values and normalizing timestamps to UTC, align all metrics to a consistent 1-minute interval, and generate a clean, consolidated dataset ready for analysis and anomaly detection.